german-in-austria/transcribe/README.md

 `docker build -t transcribe . && docker run transcribe -p 8080:80`

-If you want to connect to a remote backend
+If you want to connect to a remote back end that requires HTTPS-enabled clients, use `sudo npm run dev` to run it on port 443.

 ## Spin-Offs (Work-In-Progress)